kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/30 - Travelling North III (11-30-25).md

 			- Perse asked about Xchimaltia (1st born) and Hades.
 A deal was made.
 Ink becoming harder to read.
 Zarunok.
 Servants.
 Book only knows so much.
 We let it rest and will check on it in a day or so.
 			- Perse teased Rem about having a god in his pocket.
 		- Rem had a faint sense of undeath towards the direction we were headed.
+	- Ria and Perse
+		- Perse asked if she should try and keep Lewis away from her, she said yes.
+		- They talked about Jonas's notes.
+Perse isn't sure what to do -- we can't preserve the blood, test it on victims, can't set up a lab, Rem's going to be cured.
+We reviewed his notes, 2 things pitting against each other nullify each other.
+Secomortis is divine.
+Boosted lycanthropy could "counteract" it.
+Still missing some kind of piece, due to the threat of shifting into a werewolf.
+			- Ria suggested we dissect Rem - when Jonas was killed, he was putrid/rotten as if dead for weeks.